| CROSSBOW.CONF(5) | File Formats Manual (urm) | CROSSBOW.CONF(5) |

 key value

-The configuration can define global settings and multiple feed
+The configuration defines global settings, settings for feeds, and settings that apply to multiple feeds.

-Setting whose value represents a path on the filesystem are
+If a value represents a path on the filesystem,

 crossbow(1) is invoked.